moodle-an-hochschulen/moodle-local_sandbox/README.md

 Additionally, in this section, there is an option to set the course start date to today instead of setting it to the date saved in the course backup file.
 Use this option if you need to provide playground courses in Moodle which pretend to be up-to-date.

+Additionally, in this section, there is an option to let local_sandbox keep the course ID when a course is restored.
+See the "How this plugin works" section below for details.

 ### 3. Notifications

 As local_sandbox acts automatically, it can inform you when failures or problems occur.
 In this section, you can define who should be notified and which failures or problems should be reported.